 Be found by more customers with Telstra Online Essentials.Find out more

 2. Get mobile ready

-With figures from Statista showing that mobile data traffic is growing and expected to reach 19.7 million people by 2018, it makes sense that your website should be easily accessed and navigated from handheld devices.
+With figures from Deloitte’s 2018 Technology, Media and Telecommunications Predictions report, showing that smartphone penetration in Australia is expected to surpass 90% by the end of 2018, it makes sense that your website should be easily accessed and navigated from handheld devices.
 In fact, Google has announced that websites that aren’t optimised for mobile will suffer in their rankings.

 Many modern website designs already take this into account and can scale to any screen size, but if your website doesn’t look right on your device, it’s a good idea to take care of that this by having your in-house developer optimise your site for mobile devices and tablets.
 Furthermore, it’s always a good idea to double check that your site works perfectly on all major browsers such as – Google Chrome, Safari, Firefox, and Opera.